 The Yonge & Bloor bulk shop goes beyond spices and nuts.
 They also carry a collection of British groceries and confections.

-The speciality food and gift store near Bayview & Leaside has a variety of imported British products on offer.
+The specialty food and gift store on Bayview has a variety of imported British products on offer.
 Tea, biscuits, candies and jams are among the groceries available both online and in store.

-James C Lee at London Calling.
+Hector Vasquez at Sweet Addictions.
 With files from Erinn Beth Langlille.

 Join the conversation Load comments